open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/Visualizer/README.rst.txt

 Metadata Structure
 ^^^^^^^^^^^^^^^^^^

-OEI Visualizer app can decode certain types of mete-data formats for drawing the defects on the image.
+Open EII Visualizer app can decode certain types of mete-data formats for drawing the defects on the image.
-Any application wanting to use OEI visualizer need to comply with the meta-data format as described below:
+Any application wanting to use Open EII visualizer need to comply with the meta-data format as described below:

 A) For Ingestor's **Non-GVA** type, metadata structure sample is :